Survey of English Dialects

-The Survey of English Dialects was undertaken between 1950 and 1961 under the direction of Professor Harold Orton of the English department of the University of Leeds.
+The Survey of English Dialects was undertaken between 1950 and 1961 under the direction of Harold Orton of the English department of the University of Leeds.
 It aimed to collect the full range of speech in England and Wales before local differences were to disappear.
 Standardisation of the English language was expected with the post-war increase in social mobility and the spread of the mass media.
-The project originated in discussions between Professor Orton and Professor Eugen Dieth of the University of Zurich about the desirability of producing a linguistic atlas of England in 1946, and a questionnaire containing 1,300 questions was devised between 1947 and 1952.
+The project originated in discussions between Orton and Eugen Dieth of the University of Zurich about the desirability of producing a linguistic atlas of England in 1946, and a questionnaire containing 1,300 questions was devised between 1947 and 1952.

 Methodology

 313 localities were selected from England, the Isle of Man and some areas of Wales close to the English border.
 Priority was given to rural areas with a history of a stable population.
 When selecting speakers, priority was given to men, to the elderly and to those who worked in the main industry of the area, for these were all seen as traits that were connected to use of local dialect.
 One field worker gathering material claimed they had to dress in old clothes to gain the confidence of elderly villagers.
 Typically between three and six informants were interviewed at each site.
 At a few sites, only one or two suitable informants were found and interviewed.

 The Survey was one of the first to make tape recordings of informants.
 However, the early tape recordings were of such poor quality that they were unusable.
 Many of the sites visited had not yet been electrified, which made recording difficult.
 In the Isle of Man, the fieldworker Michael Barry risked electrocuting himself by plugging a recorder into a light socket for the sake of a recording of the local dialect.
 Only 287 of the 313 sites had a recording made, and the recording is not always of the same informants that answered the questionnaire.
 Most of the recordings are of inhabitants discussing their local industry, but one of the recordings, that at Skelmanthorpe in West Yorkshire, discussed a sighting of a ghost.
-Extracts from these recordings are now all freely available online through the British Library, together with some transcriptions in the X-SAMPA phonetic alphabet.
+Extracts from these recordings are now all freely available online through the British Library, together with some transcriptions in X-SAMPA substitutions of the international phonetic alphabet.

 The ethnographer Werner Kissling took some photographs in some areas (e.g. Wensleydale) as part of the Survey.